 “Come here,” I said.
 “You need to see this.”

-My oldest boy walked toward me, his hands bright and swollen in mismatched oven gloves, one of which complimented the apron.
+My oldest boy walked toward me, his hands bright and swollen in mismatched oven mitts, one of which complimented the apron.

 He knew what it was that he needed to see, or at least the gist of it.
 I had been calling him to my side of the kitchen island for the better part of an hour, skipping from video to video, Twitter to Facebook and back again.

 “Watch this one,” I said.

 This one featured a man twisted as a pretzel.
 He was stale, salty and, apparently, wanting for beer.

 My son watched in silence for a moment, the words screaming from the screen loud enough for everyone.

 “That guy is an idiot,” he said.
 “Who keeps calendars from 1982?”